opencomputeproject/HWMgmt-OCP-Profiles/RackManager/OpenRMC_UsageGuide_v1.2.md

    POST /redfish/v1/TelemetyService/Action.CollectTelemetryData
 ```

 The POST command contains the following request message.
-The message specifies that telemetry be collecgtion for processor "P1" of "Sys-1".
-The telemetry data formatted is "ContosoAggregator2_0" as defined by the OEM.
+The message specifies that telemetry blob be collected for processor *P1* of system *Sys-1*.
+The data within the telemetry blob formatted in *ContosoAggregator* format, which is defined by the OEM.

 ``` {.small}
     {